WonderTaxLabs/wander.tax/README.md

 # redirects
-Repository for pages site to enable a 301 redirect for [domain] traffic to wonder.tax
+Repository for pages site to enable a 301 redirect for wander.tax traffic to wonder.tax